All Episodes

 So they are what Tolkien calls the blue wizards, and they keep going east, which is right out the back of the head and out into the cosmological realm, the realm around us, the exterior.

-Okay, so the three wizards that are left that are part of the interior, because this is a psychological mythology.
+Okay, so the three wizards that are left that are part of the interior, because this is a psychological mythology, Gandalf is practical wisdom.

-For instance, Aristotle, Plato, Socrates, um, these guys, okay.
+For instance, Aristotle, Plato, Socrates, these guys.

 When he falls in Moria, let's just lay the groundwork here.

-Moria is the halls of academia, there's it's the halls of science.
+Moria is the halls of academia.

-Dwarves are scientific.
+Dwarves are science.

-Yeah, dwarves are scientific knowledge.
+Dwarves are scientific knowledge.

-Now it's at that time, it's been taken over by Sauron.
+Now, it's at that time, it's been taken over by Sauron.

-I mean Saruman.
+I mean, Saruman.

-Saruman is practical wisdom, he's not philosophical wisdom.
+Saruman is practical wisdom.

-He's supposed to serve Gandalf in an or well-ordered psychology, but he has taken over academia and orthanc, the black tower, is the dark and blackened ivory tower of academia.
+He's supposed to serve Gandalf in an well-ordered psychology, but he has taken over academia.

-He's the knowledge to make, and he made the somerils, which is the whole thing with a whole you're probably not familiar with the Somails, but that's the mythology is so much more beautiful and so much more deep than if you've just seen the movies, and forget about the Hobbit movies, and don't ever even watch Amazon's abomination.
+And he made the Somarils, which is the whole, the whole, you're probably not familiar with the Somerils, but that's the mythology is so much more beautiful and so much more deep than if you've just seen the movies.

-Oh my gosh, right.
+Oh my gosh.

 No, don't worry about that.